lashka12/Huffman-Compression-Algorithm/README.md

 Huffman compression was named after its discoverer, David Huffman.

-you can replace the html file with any other file and try to compress it
+in the examlpe i comressed a HTML file , but you can replace it with any other file

 https://en.wikipedia.org/wiki/Huffman_coding